garrynsk/gatsby-seo-starter/README.md

 Is disabled by default.
 If you need it, change the value of the "disable" parameter.

 3. gatsby-plugin-google-analytics
-You must provide trackingId
+You must provide trackingId.

 4. gatsby-plugin-facebook-analytics
+You must provide appId.

+5. gatsby-plugin-mixpanel
-5. You must provide appId
+You must provide apiToken.

+6. gatsby-plugin-feed
+Write a query.

+7. gatsby-plugin-hotjar
+Provide an id.

 #### Social

-For social buttons is used react-share.
-You can configure it in templates/post.tsx.
+For social buttons is used sharethis service.
+You can configure it in components/seo/seo.tsx.

 For social icons is used react-icons/lib/fa.
-You can configure it in layouts/footer.tsx
+You can configure it in components/footer/footer.tsx

 In the file parser/parser.tsx is stored a parser for google API.

 #### Embed

 You can include or exclude scripts for embed links from templates/post.tsx.

+Oh, I forgot some issues.
+The first one with repositories' readme.
+Starter doesn't fetch images and code from readme, it fetches text anyway, but I hope I find time to deal with it.
+And the second one is performance.
+It is not notoriously slow, but doesn't perform as fast as I expected.
+So, if anyone can advise me how to improve the situation, it will be great.

 ### Enjoi!